trentm/node-bunyan/README.md

     })

-For convenience, if there is only one stream, it can specified with the "stream" and "level" options (internal converted to a `Logger.streams`):
+For convenience, if there is only one stream, it can specified with the "stream", "level" and "raw" options (internal converted to a `Logger.streams`):

     var log = new Logger({
       name: "foo",